top of page

 This could lead to the development of new therapies and could reduce the suffering of millions of people in the UK with limited and inadequate treatment options.

-It is now available for adults in Oregon (USA), and patients by prescription in Australia and Canada.
+Psilocybin is now available for adults in Oregon (USA), and patients by prescription in Australia, Czechia, Germany and Canada.

 In the UK, research is near-prohibitively expensive for even the largest, most reputable research institutions due to the need for Schedule 1 licenses from the government, and even though there is considerable evidence indicating that psilocybin could be a life-saving treatment, doctors are unable to prescribe it .